masonlonoff/SubwayCrime/README.md

    - This webpage is an archive of alerts released by the MTA.
 It contains a date, agency, subject, and message.

 ## Data-Processing
-NYC Transit Subway Station Map:
+* To see the files we used to perform the ETL process, click [here](https://github.com/FritzIV/SubwayCrime/tree/main/ETL) NYC Transit Subway Station Map:
 The list of Subway station entrances and exits had multiple locations for each station thus we reduced each station to one location and a single set of coordinates.
 Additionally we condensed the original 12 train line columns to one column for readability.